 Payment and Fees

-(a) During the Term of this ILA, EPMI shall be entitled to payment for performance as follows:
+(a) During the Term of this ILA, EPMI shall be entitled to be paid a fee for for performance as follows:

-EPMI shall be paid a fee equal to the sum of 1) the Incentive Fee which shall not be less than $12,500 and 2) a fee of $1/MWhr above the delivered price for purchases of Off-Peak Power (the fee of $1/MWh shall not be included in the calculation of Savings).
+EPMI shall be paid a fee equal to the sum of 1) the Incentive Fee which shall not be less than $12,500 and 2) a fee of $1/MWhr above the delivered price for purchases of Off-Peak Power (the fee of $1/MWh shall not be included in the calculation of Savings), and 3) payment for the delivered cost of market power purchased to serve MDEA’s and the Cities Native Load in accordance with the transaction Confirmation.
+Individual transactions will be confirmed by written confirmation to be acknowledged and signed by EPMI and jointly by MDEA, YCPSC and CPUC..

+In the event that this ILA is terminated early, the minimum monthly Incentive Fee amount shall be $12,500 divided by thirty (30) and multiplied times the number of days in May in which this Agreement was in effect.

+The Incentive Fee shall consist of forty percent (40%) of the Total Daily Savings.
+Total Daily Savings is the product of (1) the Savings per MWh calculated for the day, times (2) the total MWh for the same day of market power purchased to serve system load.

 Savings per MWh is calculated as the positive difference between (a) the MDEA Target Production Cost for units that would have run if market power were not purchased to serve system load, and (b) the delivered cost of market power purchased to serve system load.

-EPMI shall be paid for the delivered cost of market power purchased to serve MDEA’s Native Load in accordance with the transaction Confirmation.
-Individual transactions will be confirmed by written confirmation to be acknowledged and signed by EPMI and jointly by MDEA, YCPSC and CPUC.

 (b) EPMI shall submit to MDEA, unless otherwise agreed by the Parties, on or